Ola-jed/todo-api/README.md

 # Create the database todo_api in your dbms
 # The other configurations are done in this script
 ./setup.sh
-# If you serve, you can use the api with the desktop or the mobile app
 ```

 ## Endpoints